pagarba/fed_stream_node/README.md

-## streamiot-mvp d --  register and watch all your IOT devices on the blockchain
+## fed_stream_node --  register and watch all your IOT devices on the blockchain

 **Stack:**